Discussion in 'Arts, Sports, & Entertainment' started by wwkirk, Sep 4, 2020.

 The battleship has an armament of twenty eight heavy anti-ship dual mounted turrets and two hundred and eighty six point defense weapons.
 Sixteen of her anti-ship turrets are mounted on either side of the ship class as to inflict serious broadside damage.
 Can hold 60 Vipers and has a maximum crew complement of 5,230 (numerous crew due to the class's large dependency on manual systems).

-It appears a new Battlestar Galactic series is coming...
+It appears a new Battlestar Galactica series is coming...

 Sam Esmail’s Idea for Releasing New ‘Battlestar Galactica’ Is Unlike Anything Else on TV